jisboui/Online-cinema/README.md

 5.Push to the branch (git push origin feature/new-feature) 6.Create a pull request

 Feel free to customize this README to fit your project's specifics.
-Include additional sections or information that might be relevant to users and contributors.
+Include additional sections or information that might be relevant to users and contributors.# Online-cinema